Discover ANHC’s Statewide Programs

 Cultural Tourism Internship & Ambassador Program

 Our Cultural Tourism Internship Program provides meaningful employment to Alaska Native youth while connecting them to their cultural heritage.
-Through this intergenerational and culturally responsive program, interns are offered opportunities to learn from ciders and Master Artists, participate in cultural activities, and gain valuable workforce development skills.
+Through this intergenerational and culturally responsive program, interns are offered opportunities to learn from elders and Master Artists, participate in cultural activities, and gain valuable workforce development skills.

 Indigenous Awareness Workshops